-- 1. Redress for gear failure: - a.
+- 1. Redress for gear failure are: - a.
 Not considered if the other team has a clear winning combination at the time of the failure and the team with the breakdown has little or no chance of gaining a winning combination. - b.
 Considered when the team with the breakdown has a winning combination or a good opportunity to obtain a winning combination. - c.
-Not usually allowed for faults in the gear that a team could have checked before the race see checklist below. - 2.
-Redress may be given, subject to (a) or (b) above, for: main halyard head knot becoming undone if tied by another team, foils breaking through fatigue, but not capsize righting, mast breaking or bending resulting from other team's fault, significant sail tear due to the other team's fault, hull damage due solely to the other team's fault, total failure of mylar, blowout of main sheet block.
-Failed outhauls due to wear or inappropriately tied by another team either of which could not be easily checked. - 3.
-Breakdown compensation will only be considered for breakdowns that would result in material prejudice and will not be granted for damage resulting from unseamanlike boat handling including capsizing.
+Not usually allowed for faults in the gear that a team could have checked before the race see checklist below.

+- 2. Redress may be given for: - a.
+Subject to (a) or (b) above, for: foils breaking through fatigue, - b.
+But not capsize righting, - c.
+Mast breaking or bending resulting from other team's fault, - d.
+Significant sail tear due to the other team's fault, - e.
+Hull damage due solely to the other team's fault, - f.
+Total failure of mylar, - g.
+Blowout of main sheet block. - h.
+Failed outhauls due to wear. - 3.
+Breakdown compensation will only be considered for breakdowns that would result in 'Material prejudice' and will not be granted for damage resulting from unseaman like boat handling including capsizing.